-Surface levelling works including production of swales and watersheds; and surface uniformity enhancement was followed by seeding with a bespoke sustainable pasture mix with added clover for nitrogen fixing qualities.
-As the sward developed, selective rotational stock grazing was permitted allowing the areas to gradually reform as a sustainable long-term pasture ley.
+Surface levelling works were carried out, including the production of swales and watersheds.
+Surface uniformity enhancement was followed by seeding with a bespoke, sustainable pasture mix with added clover for nitrogen-fixing qualities.
+As the sward developed, selective rotational stock grazing was permitted.
+This allowed the areas to gradually reform as a sustainable long-term ley pastures.

-Throughout this project Sports & Spaces conducted the role of consultants, remediation specialists, specifiers, project managers and quantity surveyors.
-Following remedial restoration activities, the land has now resumed to its previous farming practices and the newly developed pastures used for grazing & Hay production.« Back to case studies
+We served as project consultants, remediation specialists, specifiers, project managers and quantity surveyors throughout this project.
+Following our remedial restoration activities, the landowner was able to resume previous farming practices with the newly developed pastures used for grazing and hay production.« Back to case studies